dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2518: Death penalty costs exceed those of life sentences.
+### T2518: The death penalty is more expensive than life imprisonment.

 |Support|
 |---|